Sillybutts/SLAB/README.md

 # SLAB
 The SLAB: Silly's Lever Action Blaster.
 Talon fed lever action springer.

-# THIS DESIGN IS IN CLOSED BETA.
-DO NOT PRINT UNLESS I TOLD YOU TO.
-PARTS WILL NOT BE FINISHED, STUFF WILL BE BAD, UNLESS I TOLD YOU TO PRINT IT.
+# THIS DESIGN IS IN BETA.
+YOUR BLASTER MIGHT HAVE ISSUES, MIGHT NOT WORK, MIGHT BREAK, ETC.
 # PRINT AT YOUR OWN RISK.
-SOURCE YOUR OWN HARDWARE.
+SOURCE YOUR OWN HARDWARE FOR NOW, KITS COMING LATER™.

 - Changelog: 6-17-22: Updated the Turnaround to better support the barrel
 - Changelog: 6-19-22: Updated the Rail and Handguard wPicatinny to have nicer picatinny.
 Requires supports.
 Updated bottlenose and bottlenose wSling parts to be thicker walled.